MarcOreliOoo/MyStackingDapp/README.md

 - Front folder : react app

 ## Rewards calculation
-For this app we use a reward calculation based on the staking time elapsed and proportionnaly with the total supply.
+For this app we use a reward calculation based on the staking time elapsed and proportionnaly with the total supply of the token type staked.
 Rewards are determined at 3 places :
 - When a user restake an amount of a previously staked token, it computes the reward for this token for the time elapsed before restaking the token but do not transfer it to the user.
-- When a user unstake a previously staked token , it computes the rewards of that token that the user will claim lately (so in the same maner as the previous point, it does not transfer it to the user).
+- When a user unstakes a previously staked token : it computes the rewards of that token and mint it to the user and unstake the token.
 - When a user presses the getReward button, it does not unstake.
-It only computes the rewards of that token, and transfers it to the user.
+It only computes the rewards of that token, and mint it to the user.

-The basic formula is then : RewardRate * (currentTs - updatedTs) * price(token) * quantity(token) / totalPrice(AllToken)
+The basic formula is then : DailyRewardRate * (currentTs - updatedTs) * price(token) * quantity(token) / totalPrice(token) * 100 * 3600
 Where
 - RewardRate stands for the rate of the rewards token the user will get.
 - currentTs : block.timestamp